NeuroWinter/neurowinter.github.io/_posts/2026-06-10-DragonflyDB-Lua-sandbox-escape-via-getmetatable(_G)-metatable-override.md

 This is the part I want to be straight up about, because it's most of the work and none of the win.

-I tried real hard to take the OOB write and the C-function reach somewhere real something like a rce or anything more than what it is right now.
+I tried real hard to take the OOB write and the C function reach somewhere real something like a rce or anything more than what it is right now.
 I threw more than 4.2 billion fuzzing attempts at the `SETUPVAL` OOB alone over multiple nights, looking for a path from "negative index write" to controlled execution.